All Episodes

 The bogus registrations included at least one dead person.

-Suspect voter registration cards found in St. Louis.
+And in fact, the Post-Dispatch story is dated October 11th, suspect voter registration cards found in St. Louis.

-Uh there are a number of stories like this.
+There are a number of stories like this.

-Um, for example, well, a blogger today wonders this.
+For example, a blogger today wonders this.

 Why are they not taking the standard Democrat position?